multidots/multicollab/readme.txt

 6.

 == Changelog ==

+= 1.3.5 - 08.06.2021 =
+* [Bug Fix] – This <a href ="https://github.com/multidots/gutenberg_commenting/issues/24" target="_blank"> Github issue #24 </a> Block editor has encountered an unexpected error is fixed.
+* [Bug Fix] – This <a href ="https://github.com/multidots/gutenberg_commenting/issues/23" target="_blank"> Github issue #23 </a> Can't use the Enter Key to add a new paragraph is fixed.
+* [Enhancement] – Maintaince Release.

+= 1.3.4 - 03.06.2021 =
+* [Enhancement] – Made few enhancements for compatibility with Safari Browser.

+= 1.3.3 - 02.06.2021 =
+* [New Feature] — Generate a link to a particular comment and share it with other team members.
+* [New Feature] — Team members can see recently edited time on the comments and activity center.
+* [New Feature] —  Restricted multiple comments on the same word.
+* [Enhancement] —If there is no comment on Page/Post, then Gutenberg editor will be center aligned.
+* [Bug Fix] – This <a href ="https://github.com/multidots/gutenberg_commenting/issues/6" target="_blank">Github issue #6</a>  related to Gutenberg Comments Panel always visible is fixed.
+* [Bug Fix] — Copy & Paste issue with @mention in a comment is fixed.
+* [Bug Fix] — Issue related to “Link to a comment box from activity center” on a tablet device is fixed.
+* [Bug Fix] — Fixed issues related to comment formatting.
+* [Bug Fix] — Old Comments not showing up on some Pages issue fixed.
+* [Bug Fix] — Issue related to Deleted comments visibility in the activity center is fixed.
+* [Bug Fix] — Compatible with WordPress 5.7.x.
+* [Bug Fix] — Other minor fixes.

 = 1.3.2 - 23.04.2021 =
 * [Bug Fix] — Compatible with WordPress 5.7.1
 * [Bug Fix] — Resolved jQuery issue and normal bugs